syncfusion-content/flutter-docs/Flutter/installation/mac-installer/how-to-install.md

 ## Step-by-Step Installation

-The steps below show how to install the Essential Studio Flutter Mac installer.
+The steps below show how to install the Essential Studio<sup>&reg;</sup> Flutter Mac installer.

 1. Locate the downloaded dmg file and open the file by double click on it.